Posted in Things To Do In Alaska

 Denali Natural History Tour

-The Denali Natural History Tour departs in the morning and in the afternoon, so you can still catch a tour if you’re arriving by train from Fairbanks.
-This 5-hour expedition gives you an in-depth understanding of the history of Denali National Park.
-The highlight is a visit to Savage Cabin, which has served as a camp cook’s house, a tourist camp, and is currently the National Park Service’s patrol cabin.
-A guide explains the changes that have shaped the role of the building since its construction in 1924, tracing the history of the Park and the mountain along the way.
-You’ll also get the opportunity to hear from an Athabascan Alaskan Native about the experiences of their tribe on the land they’ve inhabited for thousands of years.
+The Denali Natural History Tour departs each morning and afternoon.
+This four-hour expedition gives you an in-depth understanding of the history of Denali National Park.
+The highlight is a visit to Savage Cabin, which over the years has served as a camp cook’s house, a tourist camp, and is currently the National Park Service’s patrol cabin.
+A guide explains the changes that have shaped the role of the building since its construction in 1924, tracing the history of the park and the mountain along the way.
+You’ll also get the opportunity to learn about the Indigenous cultures of the region.

 Tundra Wilderness Tour